fjarri/orolo/README.rst

 - Make text in status bar more aesthetical
 - Hotkey for "Show time till closest event"
 - Use sliders for intervals in Preferences?
+- Add preference for the number of symbols shown in status bar

 0.0.1
 ~~~~~